How to setup GAS Alert to use your WiFi?

 Press Save, and return the phone to it’s old WiFI network.
 Make sure that you see "Credentials Saved" on your phone.
 Otherwise you may need to perform this configuration process again.

 Note 1: when your Gas Alert is configured with a new phone number, the first alert is used for validation.
 Send another alert after 5 minutes to receive your first text message as a test.
+To send an alert, press SELF-TEST.
+When you see 0%LEL on the display, press SELF-TEST again.

 Note 2: if you can connect to the SAS network but do not see the WiFi Manager configuration menu, you may need to open a web page at http://10.10.4.1.
 If that page does not open, disconnect from SAS network by going back to Settings and selecting your Home WiFi network.
 Wait for 5 seconds and re-connect to SAS network.
 Sometimes it helps to go back to Settings, then click on WiFi again to re-connect.